nicebread/quarto-revealjs-clean-FS/README.md

 ---

-For ==highlighting== words or short sentences with a yellow background, use `{.hl}`:
+For **highlighting** words or short sentences with a yellow background, use `{.hl}`:
 `This is a [highlighted]{.hl} word.`

 ---

 ### References

-Put links and references into the ==footer==.
+Put links and references into the **footer**.
 Whenever possible, provide an html link to the source.
 Try to find an Open Access version of papers and add this as additional link (if the original source is not already OA).

 **Example reference**: